Keeping it personal

 - Enable security settings on your mobile device

-- Turn off wifi, Bluetooth and GPS
+- Turn off wifi, Bluetooth and GPS when not in

 - Never use public computers for banking or